De-Alchmst/ptts/doc/syntax.md

 - @sourceall{path} - inserts and sources everything from file at 'path'

 - @startswith{text} - will insert this text at beginning of lines from now onward
+- @startswithnothing - will reser @startswith to nothing